Dog collar: Choke chains

-Fur saver collars

-Fur saver collars are a kind of slip chain that contain fewer and longer individual links than a close link chain, also known as a long link fur saver collar.
+Fur saver collars are a kind of choke chain that contain fewer and longer individual links than a close link chain, also known as a long link fur saver collar.
 Fur saver collars can be used both for long and short-haired breeds limiting damage to the dog's fur.
 It can be used for training and daily use as well.
 The fur saver collar can be 'locked out' preventing it from constricting by attaching the leash connector to any link within the chain, this mitigates the unlimited traction effect associated with a slip chain.